Marketing Communication Faculty

 Assistant Professor (2011)

-At Emerson, Mihailidis teaches Media Literacy, Interactive Communication, Understanding Consumers.
+At Emerson, Mihailidis teaches Media Literacy, Interactive Communication, and Digital Media and Culture.

 Watch Paul Mihailidis talk about his work: